animal surrender

 For dog-training we recommend,

-in the West Valley: JD’s Powerhouse K9 Bootcamp,
+in the West Valley: JD’s Powerhouse K9 Bootcamp

-If you want to surrender your pet because of financial strain, please take a moment to explore the following programs that provide temporary assistance to pet-parents in need:
+If you want to surrender your pet because of financial strain, please take a moment to explore the following programs that provide assistance to pet-parents in need:

 If you desire to surrender your DOG to Desert Paws Rescue, we are currently unable to Intake dogs due to a shortage of Canine Fosters.
 If you are able to foster your dog while we assist with medical and adoption services, please email us at info@desertpawsrescue.org PLEASE NOTE: We require experience in fostering to provide this service and will need a reference to confirm your previous experience volunteering or fostering for another rescue or shelter.